intelav/ARapp/README.md

-To build this app successfuly , run ./app.sh in an empty directory as below ./app.sh `pwd`
+To build this app successfuly , run ./arapp.sh in an empty directory as below ./arapp.sh "`pwd`"